 The concept of Speed, Time, Distance remains the same, however, the type of questions asked in the examinations may have a different variety.

-Mostly, 1-2 word problems asked are based on Speed, Time, and Distance but candidates must also keep themselves ready to have questions in data sufficiency and data interpretation based on TDS (Time, Distance and Speed) topic.
+Mostly, 1-2 word problems asked are based on Speed, Time, and Distance but candidates must also keep themselves ready to have questions on data sufficiency and data interpretation based on TDS (Time, Distance and Speed) topic.

-Hence, to help you prepare well and cope up with the tough competition, we bring to you the concepts, formulas, and rules for Speed, Distance and Time topic.
+Hence, to help you prepare well and cope with the tough competition, we bring to you the concepts, formulas, and rules for Speed, Distance and Time topic.
 Further in the article, you will get the tricks for Speed, Distance and Time and a few sample questions as well.

 Candidates can check the detailed syllabus for the quantitative aptitude section along with the list of exams that include this subject as a part of its syllabus.

 |Improve speed and accuracy to solve Quantitative Aptitude Questions of Government Exams!
 Take help from the following links-|

 Speed, Time & Distance – Introduction & Concept